Hair Mask for Frizzy Hair: Which One Works Best and How to Use It

 FAQ

 The best hair mask for frizzy hair is one that matches your hair’s main problem.
-If your hair feels rough and dry, choose a hydrating hair mask or deep conditioning mask.
+If your hair feels rough and dry, choose a hydrating or deep-conditioning hair mask.
 If your hair snaps or feels weak, try a light protein treatment for hair once in a while.
-For shine and softness, look for argan oil for frizz on the label.
+For shine and softness, look for argan oil on the label to reduce frizz.
 In humid weather, pair your mask with humidity-proof hair products after you rinse.

 Most people do best with a hair mask for frizzy hair once a week.
 If your hair is very dry, you can use a deep conditioning mask up to twice a week.
 However, fine hair may need a lighter mask to avoid flat roots.
 If you use a keratin hair mask or other protein mask, use it less often.
 So, watch how your hair feels and adjust your routine over 2–4 weeks.